 - zest of 1 medium sized lemon

-- In another bowl, add in icing sugar and soften butter.
-Mix until creamy.
+- In another bowl, mix powdered sugar and butter until creamy using a handheld whisk.
 Add in egg yolk one by one, mixing well to combine after each addition.
 Add in vanilla extract, lemon zest and mix to combine.

-- Wrap the dough with cling film and leave it to chill in the fridge for 30 minutes.
+- Wrap with cling film and chill in the fridge for 30 minutes or until manageable.

-- Work with ⅓ of dough at a time to prevent the rest of dough comes to room temperature.
-Put ⅓ of dough on a cling film and cover it with another.
+- Put ⅓ of dough on a cling film and cover it with another.
 Gently roll it into 8-10mm thickness.
-If the dough breaks, don't worry just gently push it back together.
-Chill in the fridge for 10 minutes while you continue rolling the rest of the dough.
+If the dough breaks, just gently push it back together.
+Chill in the fridge for 10 minutes while you continue rolling the rest.

-- Take 1 piece of rolled dough from the fridge and place it on the working surface.
+- Take 1 rolled dough from the fridge and place it on the working surface.
 Remove the top cling film.
-Cut out circles using a 4.5 cm diameter glass.
-I used champagne glass.
-Flour the mouth of the glass to prevent the dough sticking to it.
+Cut out 1.7 inch (4.5 cm) circles using floured cutter/glass.
+Place on parchment paper on baking tray.
+Place in the fridge if you're not baking them immediately.

-- Bake at 180ºC (360ºF) in a preheated oven for 10-12 minutes or until fully cooked without the cookies having any toasted color.
-Cool in a rack completely.
+- Bake at 360F (180ºC) in a preheated oven, conventional mode, on middle rack for 10-12 minutes or until fully cooked without having any toasted colour.
+Cool completely before using.